coherenceplatform/cnc/docs/index.md

 ## Introduction

-CNC simplifies cloud application lifecycle management.
+`cnc` simplifies cloud application lifecycle management.
 It reduces repetitive work in environment setup, code deployment, and infrastructure management across projects and teams.
-By consolidating common DevOps tasks into a single, customizable tool, CNC eliminates the need to reinvent processes for each project.
+By consolidating ccommon DevOps tasks into a powerful framework, `cnc` eliminates the need to build the same tools and glue for each project.
 It provides a flexible, consistent foundation that teams can share and improve, facilitating the adoption of best practices in cloud application management.

 ## What is cnc